clquezada/tRophicPosition/README.md

 # tRophicPosition
 `tRophicPosition` is a colaborative project of [Chris Harrod](http://harrodlab.net), [Andrew L. Jackson](https://github.com/AndrewLJackson), [Claudio Quezada-Romegialli](https://github.com/clquezada) and others.
 It consists of an R package incorporating a Bayesian model for the calculation of consumer trophic position using stable isotopes with one or two baselines.
 It uses the powerful approach of Markov Chain Monte Carlo simulations provided by [JAGS](http://mcmc-jags.sourceforge.net) and the statistical language [R](https://www.r-project.org).

-As of 29th of January 2018, we are releasing the version 0.7.5 of the package, the fourth release version.
+As of 5th of April 2019, we are releasing the version 0.7.7 of the package, the fifth release version.
 If you find any error, please send it to trophicposition-support@googlegroups.com and/or raise an issue in the GitHub page.
 Also you can also send a direct email to clquezada at harrodlab.net.

 If you are interested in joining the tRophicPosition support group, do it at https://groups.google.com/d/forum/trophicposition-support

+## NEWS (05 April 2019)
+* Updating CRAN version (archived recently).
+Small fix regarding examples.

 ## NEWS (27 June 2018)
 * Fixed [issue 69](https://github.com/clquezada/tRophicPosition/issues/69) (parametricTP() when using only one baseline).
 This small fix changes current version of tRophicPosition to 0.7.6 only in GitHub.
 CRAN version will be updated soon.